vanHeemstraPictures/lighting-fundamentals/README.md

 ### The Camera is Always at Position of 6 O'Clock

+Imagine the position on a clock at 6.

 ### The Subject is Always in the Center of the Clock

+Imagine the position on a clock where the dials are attached at, the center.

 ### The 180 Degrees BEHIND the Subject is the Dark Zone

+Imagine the area on a clock of 9 to 3.

 ### The 180 Degrees IN FRONT OF the Subject is the Hot Zone

+Imagine the area on a clock of 3 to 9.

 ## The Compass